jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-5/part-02.md

 ---
-title: "The Ways of making a living"
+title: "The Ways Of Making A Living"
 description: "Livelihood (making a living) means the desire for sustenance and the effort to obtain it.
 'Livelihood' (ma'ash) is a maf'al formation from 'aysh' (life)."
 image: "/covers/muq.jpg"
 icon: "/icons/ibn.jpg"